MakeSchool-Tutorials/Node-Reddit-Clone/P00-Technical-Planning/content.md

 As you build, keep in mind the rules of a good user interface.
 Review those here: [goodui.org](http://goodui.org/).

+# Using Git/GitHub

+As you go through this tutorial, you will also be making commits after completing milestones. **This is a requirement, you must make a commit whenever the tutorial prompts you**.
+This not only further enforces best practices for software engineering, but also will help you more easily figure out where a bug originated from if you break your progress up into discrete, trackable chunks.

 # Getting Started: User Narratives & Wireframes

 If you are not familiar with [Reddit](https://www.reddit.com/), navigate there now and explore this internet wonderland.
 Check out its [history](https://en.wikipedia.org/wiki/Reddit#History) if you like.
 It was founded by Alexis Ohanian --- now an investor in Make School.
 Sweet!